 Any lemons will work for this recipe.
 It's best to use organic lemons because you don't want the waxy coating on them.

 Traditionally, lemons from the Amalfi coast are used to make Limoncello.
-My favorite lemons are Meyer lemons.
+My favorite lemons are Meyer lemons which grow all over California.
+In fact, I have a tree in my yard.

-Traditionally, you make a limoncello recipe with grain alcohol.
-Also, seen marketed as Everclear.
+This limoncello recipe is made with Everclear.
 Alternatively, use the highest proof vodka you can buy.

 Everclear is 190 proof which means it is 95% alcohol.
+It's also sold in 120 proof which is 60% alcohol.
 If you're using vodka, use 90 or 100 proof vodka, which is 45 to 50% alcohol respectively.

 Simple syrup is a mixture of water and caster sugar.
 A true simple syrup is made by mixing equal parts of water and sugar together in a saucepan and then heating until the sugar is dissolved.

-For this recipe we are going to make a leaner simply syrup by using slightly less sugar.
+For this recipe, we are going to make a leaner simple syrup by using less sugar.
+3 cups of water + 1 cup of sugar.

 FAQs and Expert Tips

-The best alcohol to use is grain alcohol or Everclear.
-However, if you can't find Everclear use 100 proof vodka.
+The best alcohol to use is grain alcohol or Everclear 190.
+However, if you can't find the alcohol find the highest proof Everclear available.

 Limoncello can be made with any type of lemons.